samcash15/dog-services/README.md

 ## Features

-- POST `/addBreed`: Allows users to add a new dog breed to the database.
+- POST `/breeds`: Users can add a new dog breed to the database.
-- GET `/getBreed/{breed}`: Enables users to retrieve information about a specific dog breed.
+- GET `/breeds/{breed}`: Enables users to retrieve information about a specific dog breed.
-- GET `/getAllBreeds`: Returns a List of Breeds to the user to know which breeds are already in the database.
+- GET `/breeds`: Returns a List of Breeds to the user to know which breeds are already in the database.
-- PUT `/updateBreed/{breed}`: The user can update breed information in the database.
+- PUT `/breeds/{breed}`: The user can update breed information in the database.
-- DELETE `/deleteBreed/{breed}`: The user can delete a breed from the database.
+- DELETE `/breeds/{breed}`: The user can delete a breed from the database.

 ## Motivation

 The goal of this project is to highlight my ability to:
-- Quickly develop a Java Spring application (done in a week).
+- Create a new Java Spring application from scratch.
-- Implement RESTful services.
+- Implement RESTful services and follow best practices for REST API Design.
 - Utilize Java Persistence API for database interactions.
+- Utilize Spring Security for basic authentication for my REST API.
 - Initially, this application used an AWS RDS database to demonstrate my AWS skills, but it now features an H2 in-memory database for simplicity and ease of use.

 ## Skills Highlighted

 - Java
 - Spring Framework
-- Database Management
+- Database Creation and Management
 - Swagger Integration for API documentation
 - RESTful API Design & Development
+- Spring Security

 ## Getting Started